 Can Possession of a Controlled Substance Become a Felony?

-While Proposition 47 categorizes possession of a controlled substance as a misdemeanor, certain conditions have to be met in order to qualify for it.
-Those who have previous convictions are not protected by Proposition 47 and can be charged with either a misdemeanor or a felony.
+While Proposition 47 categorizes possession of a controlled substance as a misdemeanor, certain conditions must be met to qualify for it.
+Those with previous convictions are not protected by Proposition 47 and can be charged with a misdemeanor or felony.

 Misdemeanor penalties include either a year in county jail and/or a fine of $1,000.
 However, possession of a controlled substance can be considered a felony if you have also been convicted of a sex crime that has led to you being listed in the state’s sex offender registry.

-The same also applies if you have been convicted of a serious felony (murder, gross vehicular manslaughter, sexually violent crimes).
-In cases of felony possession of a controlled substance, you can be sentenced anywhere from 16 months to three years in prison.
+The same applies if you have been convicted of a serious felony (murder, gross vehicular manslaughter, sexually violent crimes).
+In felony possession of a controlled substance, you can be sentenced anywhere from 16 months to three years in prison.

-Similar to probation, diversion programs are often given to first-offenders.
-This penalty permits the offender to enroll in a behavior modification program or go to counselling.
-The drug offender also has to comply with specific conditions for a duration of six months or more.
+Similar to probation, diversion programs are often given to first offenders.
+This penalty permits the offender to enroll in a behavior modification program or attend counseling.
+The drug offender must also comply with specific conditions for six months or more.

 Complete a Free Case Evaluation form now